• Research

 In recent years, psychology has provided some evidence from research on emotions, cognitive processes and motivations, which, combined with observations of marketing practices, challenge the assumption that consumer decisions are always rational.
 Nowadays, it is widely believed that emotions, which the consumer is unaware of, play essential role in making purchasing decisions.

-What is consumer
+What is consumer behaviour research about?

 Consumer behaviour research is a process of collecting and analysing data on selected group of consumers.
 The relations client – consumer is the axis of business running, since purchase decisions are the foundation for any business activity.
 Consumer behaviour research identifies main characteristics of target groups, as well as understanding, explaining and predicting their behaviour.
 This enables us to verify whether sales/marketing actions are well targeted.
 The most common type of consumer behaviour research focuses on consumer needs, their preferences and opinions.
 They can underpin business plans and are helpful for companies, as they might prevent them from making mistakes.